Conference Day One - Tuesday 24th March 2026

 1:00 pm - 2:00 pm Networking Lunch

-2:00 pm - 2:30 pm Presentation: Leading European Online Safety Compliance: Marketplaces, New Products, and Regulatory Partnerships
+2:00 pm - 2:35 pm Presentation: Leading European Online Safety Compliance at eBay: Marketplaces, New Products, and Regulatory Partnerships

-Join us as we share insights into a leading marketplace’s strategic approach to ensuring online safety compliance under the DSA and OSA.
+Join Aditi as she shares insights into eBay's strategic approach to ensuring online safety compliance under the DSA and OSA.
 Exploring how regulations are impacting marketplaces, the complexities of rolling out compliance in line with new products, and the critical role of proactive engagements with government and regulators.

-• Effective strategies for government affairs, including building robust relationships and fostering collaborative dialogue with European regulators to shape sensible and effective online safety policy.
+- Effective strategies for government affairs, including building robust relationships and fostering collaborative dialogue with European regulators to shape sensible and effective online safety policy. - Operationalizing Compliance at Scale: Practical approaches to implementing and maintaining comprehensive safety measures across a vast marketplace, ensuring user trust and adherence to legal frameworks.

 New regulatory frameworks are raising the bar for content governance, requiring platforms to build transparent and accountable moderation processes, and enable quick takedowns.
 From notice-and-action systems to trusted flaggers and user appeals, compliance teams must design workflows that meet legal obligations while protecting user rights and platform integrity.
 This session will examine how to operationalise these obligations in practice and strengthen oversight through fair, independent mechanisms.